l7mp/learning-go/99-labs/04-immutability/README.md

    go mod vendor
    ```

 > [!NOTE]
 >
 > Transitive dependencies are usually handled by Go automatically, but this time we need to do this manually due to the "replace" rules.

-   This will throw some errors along the way, but the eventual `go mod tidy` will get everything right

 > [!NOTE]
 >
-   > The final `go mod vendor` makes sure that all dependencies get copied into the local `vendor/` directory, which will simplify building the container image later.
+> This will throw some errors along the way, but the eventual `go mod tidy` will get everything right.
+The final `go mod vendor` makes sure that all dependencies get copied into the local `vendor/` directory, which will simplify building the container image later.

 3. Since we are going to implement multiple data layers side by side, we need a way to select among them (*manageability*, see later) when starting the app.
 We will use two environment variables, `KVSTORE_MODE` and `KVSTORE_ADDR`, for that purpose.